 - anti-bullying policies

-- staff conduct policy
+- staff code of conduct

 - school attendance procedures

 - online safety policy

 - curriculum design

-- behaviour management policy
+- positive relationships and behaviour policy

 - health and safety arrangements

-- school transport provision

 - safer recruitment practices

 Equality

 We recognise our obligations under the Equality Act 2010: advice for schools that we must not unlawfully discriminate against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics).
 In relation to safeguarding and promoting the welfare of children our governing body will carefully consider how we are supporting our pupils with regard to particular protected characteristics - including disability, sex, sexual orientation, gender reassignment and race.